 You'll still need to submit a college application like other applicants, so take note of upcoming application deadlines.

 What Paperwork Do I Need to Fill Out for Education Benefits?

 You can apply for GI Bill benefits on the VA website.
 Be sure you have the required materials, including your Social Security card and bank information, and check that your eligibility status is correct before applying.

-The Post-9/11 GI Bill covers 100% of tuition and fees for in-state students attending public schools.
-For private or foriegn schools, the GI Bill covers a predetermined maximum dollar amount per each academic year.
-Review the GI Bill resident rate requirements to see if you qualify for in-state tuition.
+The Post-9/11 GI Bill covers 100% of tuition and fees for in-state students at public schools.
+For private or foreign schools, the GI Bill covers a predetermined maximum dollar amount, which currently sits at $26,040 for the 2021-22 school year.